captn3m0/captn3m0.github.com/pages/doh.md

 Alongside my [DNSCrypt Server](/dnscrypt/), I'm also running a [DoH (DNS Over HTTPS)][doh] Server at [doh.captnemo.in](https://doh.captnemo.in).
 The IP Address for the server is `139.59.48.222`, and is expected to never change.

+*Note*: I've taken this down for now, due to lack of resources.

 ## Usage

 ### Firefox